databrary/design/ridir-16/narrative.md

 The scale of some large collaborative projects is even larger.
 The Measures of Effective Teaching Project [@met_project], funded by the Gates Foundation, generated more than 1,000 videos from K-12 classrooms, covering core subjects such as mathematics and language arts from multiple camera angles.
 The data, constituting tens of terabytes of storage, are hosted at the University of Michigan [@met_data_icspr] and streamed to registered viewers across the country.
-The NSF-funded HomeBank project [@homebank], affiliated with the TalkBank/CHILDES archive [@talkbank], is collecting and sharing hundreds of hours of naturalistic audio recordings of children's speech, some of which will be accompanied by video [@talkbank_video_exemplar].
+The NSF-funded HomeBank project [@homebank], affiliated with the TalkBank/CHILDES archive [@talkbank_site], is collecting and sharing hundreds of hours of naturalistic audio recordings of children's speech, some of which will be accompanied by video [@talkbank_video_exemplar].
 The Autism and Beyond Project at Duke University [@autism_beyond] has deployed an iPhone application that will collect video images of children's facial expressions in order to evaluate the feasibility of using computer vision techniques to screen children in their homes for developmental disorders and risk of mental illness.
 These examples illustrate how the widespread availability of low-cost, high resolution cameras has made video a large and rapidly growing source of information about human behavior.